What Is Labiaplasty?

 - Trim procedure: This is a technique when Dr Maryam performs a vertical incision along the outer edge of the labia minora.
 She cuts a few millimeters off the edge of the labia to make them smaller and less outward-projecting.

-There are other combinations and variants of these procedures to rejuvenate your vagina.
-Dr Maryam will adapt her surgical technique according to your exact needs.
+There are other combinations and variants of these procedures.
+Dr Maryam will adapt her surgical technique according to your needs.

-Labia surgery can also be combined with fat transfer or liposuction if you’re looking to more dramatically change your FUPA or genital appearance.
+Labia surgery may also be combined with fat transfer or liposuction.

 Recovery After Labiaplasty